bchafe/nixcat/README.md

 # NixCat Stack Files
 Compose and Service files for the NixCat Stack.

-This repo contains both the Docker Compose file and Systemd service file for the stack I run on my Nixcat server.
+This repo contains both the Docker Compose file and Systemd service file for the stack I run on my NixCat server.
 The server I run these on is a Google Cloud f1-micro instance running CentOS 7.

 ## The Compose Stack